1 9 7 4 (UK)

 Her husband Terry (39, like Margaret) had accepted the boy as his own and sat patiently in the scruffy kitchen of their crowded maisonette over a greengrocer’s for most of the series, ignoring the peeling paint, smiling through the rows and quietly munching meals of mash and beans.

-The Wednesday night screening attracted 6 to 9 million viewers, many of whom watched slack-jawed with amazement.
-This was no modern day Waltons and the British pubic reacted badly to the show, leading to daily debates about invasion of privacy and questions in the Houses of Parliament.
+Debuting on 3 April 1974, the Wednesday night screening attracted 6 to 9 million viewers, many of whom watched slack-jawed with amazement.
+This was no modern-day Waltons, and the British pubic reacted badly to the show, leading to daily debates about invasion of privacy and questions in the Houses of Parliament.

 Paul Watson admitted it had been a mistake to screen episodes while still recording others.
 The pressures of ordinary family life, which the series had set out to reflect, had become pressures of coping with extraordinary publicity.